1300 739 131

 Is there anything else to look out for? [top]

 Before beginning your search for a new monitor, its important to know exactly what you would like to use the monitor for.
 Will it only be for graphic work or will it be used for computer games & movies?
 Will it be used at home or in the office?
-The answers to these questions will effect what response times, viewing angle, and what type of monitor stand is required.
+The size of monitor you wish to purchase is another consideration that will help narrow down the options.
+When it comes to size, it is best to consider what you are comfortable with now, going up in size slightly can be better but jumping, for example, from a 17" to a 26" may not be a good idea.

 When you are planning to use your monitor for movies & games as well as detailed editing a fast response time and higher contrast ratio is required to ensure a clear and motion blur free picture.
-A response time between 2ms - 12ms will ensure that fast moving objects still appear clear and that motion blur is avoided.
-A higher contrast ratio of 700:1 or higher (1000:1) will ensure that very dark shades of colour (in movies and games) are still clearly visible.
+A response time between 2ms - 8ms will ensure that fast moving objects still appear clear and that motion blur is avoided.
+A higher contrast ratio will ensure that very dark shades (in movies and games) are still clearly visible.

-Before purchasing, whether from us or a competitor, please feel free to contact us to discuss the monitor you are thinking of purchasing.
+Before purchasing, please feel free to contact us to discuss the monitor you are thinking of purchasing.
 We like to ensure you are getting the monitor that's right for your needs.
 Many resellers and retailers only hold some models and therefore attempt to sell what they have in stock.
 At Just Monitors we have a massive quantity of stock available, stored in distribution warehouses in Melbourne, Sydney, Brisbane, and Perth.
 We are therefore never pressured to sell one particular model or 'what we have lying around'.

 What monitors are recommended for professional use? [top]